PeterCamilleri/ruby_sscanf/README.md

 I ran a test just to make sure that ruby_sscanf was not terribly under-performant when compared to the ruby standard library version.
-I was please to see that in fact ruby_sscanf was faster.
+I was pleased to see that in fact ruby_sscanf was faster.
 Here are the results:

     Calculating -------------------------------------
     Scan strings with ruby_sscanf